mvolkmann/blog/src/smalltalk.md

 select Open, and select Browser.

-To search for a class by part of its name, right-click in the class category pane and select "find class..." or click in that pane and press cmd-f.
+To search for a class by part of its name, click in the class category pane and press cmd-f (find class...).
 Then enter part of a class name and press return.
 A popup list of matching classes will appear.
 Click one of the names to browse that class.

 To browse a class, type its name (ex.
-String) in a Workspace window, then right-click and select "Browse it" (or press cmd-b).
+String) in a Workspace window and press cmd-b (Browse it).
 This opens a Browser window with the class already selected.

-To delete a method from a class, click the method name to select it, right-click the method name, and select "Remove it" or "Remove, then browse senders".
+To delete a method from a class, select it and press cmd-x (Remove it).
+Then select "Remove it" or "Remove, then browse senders".
 The latter option allows the senders to be modified.

 For more detail, see